vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 - In case of approach 1,
   - converting `volume.Snapshot` struct as CR and its related changes
   - creation of VolumePlugin(Backup|Restore) CRs before calling volumesnapshotter's API
-  - `GetBackupVolumeSnapshots` changes for backward compatibility
+  - `GetBackupVolumeSnapshots` and its callers related changes for change in return type from []volume.Snapshot to []VolumePluginBackupSpec.

 ### Velero CLI required changes